peterhcharlton/ppg-quality/docs/toolbox/ppg_quality_algorithms.md

 ## Automatic Beat Detection

-**Original publication:** Aboy M et al., An automatic beat detection algorithm for pressure signals. _IEEE Trans Biomed Eng_ 2005; 52: 1662-70.
-DOI: [10.1109/TBME.2005.855725](https://doi.org/10.1109/TBME.2005.855725)

-**Description:** The PPG is strongly filtered to retain frequencies around an initial heart rate estimate, differentiated, and peaks are detected above the 75th percentile.
-Beats are identified as peaks in a weakly filtered PPG immediately following each peak identified in the differentiated signal.
+**Original publication:**

+Jang DG et al., A Simple and Robust Method for Determining the Quality of Cardiovascular Signals Using the Signal Similarity, _in Proc IEEE EMBC_, 2018, 478–481.
+DOI: [10.1109/EMBC.2018.8512341](https://doi.org/10.1109/EMBC.2018.8512341).

+**Description:** The signal similarity is the correlation between the current pulse wave's shape and the previous pulse wave's shape.
+Before calculation, pulse waves are interpolated to a constant number of samples to account for handle pulse wave duration.

 **Link:** [abd_beat_detector](../../functions/abd_beat_detector)